seed-rs/seed-rs.org/crate/guides/0.7.0/time_tracker_authentication.md

 As you can see we don't have to think about tokens, storages, cookies, emails, backend APIs and other "low-level" things thanks to the SDK.

-Auth0 uses a combination of memory and cookies instead of `LocalStorage` for managing tokens by default, the log in and sign up process is almost completely orchestrated on their platform (even SDK script is hosted on their CDN) so it should be secure enough.
+Auth0 uses a combination of memory and cookies instead of `LocalStorage` for managing tokens by default and the log in & sign up process is almost completely orchestrated on their platform (even SDK script is hosted on their CDN) so it should be secure enough.
 The trade-off could be the worse UX because of redirects and inconsistent UI in the app and among emails the user receives.